 Affiliate Disclosure: As an Amazon Associate I earn from qualifying purchases.
 Additionally, I may get commissions for purchases made through other affiliate links in this post.

+New year, new habits!
 I’ve spent the last several weeks working one-on-one with a small group of women with existing craft businesses.
 All of these businesses were making a handful of sales, however, these businesses could have been doing better.
-(Want to work with me?
-Click here for information.)

 One thing that I noticed while working with this small group of women was that none of them were being consistent.
 A few examples I saw of inconsistency: